-- Unemployment remains the biggest concern globally - as it has been since the start of our survey series in 2010.
-What's worth noting, though, is that its lead on other issues has slowly but surely reduced over this time. - 2.
+Unemployment remains the biggest concern globally - as it has been since the start of our survey series in 2010.
+What's worth noting, though, is that its lead on other issues has slowly but surely reduced over this time.

 In European countries, unemployment is clearly the chief worry.
 Crime and violence is the core issue for Latin American countries, whilst in North America healthcare is the leading concern (33%).
-Concerns about terrorism are also rising. - Around the world, men and women have similar worries - both place unemployment as their main concern.
-But there are differences as well For example, men are more likely than women to single out financial/political corruption as something which worries them, while women are more worried about crime and healthcare. - 4.
+Concerns about terrorism are also rising.

+Around the world, men and women have similar worries - both place unemployment as their main concern.
+But there are differences as well For example, men are more likely than women to single out financial/political corruption as something which worries them, while women are more worried about crime and healthcare.

 Citizens' worries do not always reflect the reality of life in their country, at least as measured by "official indicators".
-Whilst concern about unemployment is typically higher in countries with greater levels of joblessness, there appears to be no relation between worries over corruption or inequality and the level of corruption or income disparity present in the surveyed countries. - 5.
+Whilst concern about unemployment is typically higher in countries with greater levels of joblessness, there appears to be no relation between worries over corruption or inequality and the level of corruption or income disparity present in the surveyed countries.

 In the near future, unemployment may fall from being the top worldwide concern.
 It is unclear what might replace it, but the concerns of large emerging economies - especially about the environment and cost of living - seem likely to rise.

-The precise number varies by month - there are a minimum of 26 countries in each wave of the survey.